pptestpptest/Nodes/README.md

 When prompted, enter the latest Nodes version, a name for the new iOS Xcode project and an organization identifier (which is the bundle ID prefix such as `com.tinder`).

+> [!TIP]
-**OPTIONAL:** The cloned Nodes repository is no longer needed at this point and may be removed if there is no plan to create additional projects.
+> The cloned Nodes repository is no longer needed at this point and may be removed if there is no plan to create additional projects.

 ### Generate Xcode Project